 Medical Classification of Phobias

-Most fears are ordered into three classifications and, as indicated by the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V), such fears are viewed as sub-sorts of tension issue.
+Most fears are ordered into three classifications and, as indicated by the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V), such fears are viewed as sub-sets of stress-related challenges.
 The classes are:

-2. Agoraphobia: a generalised up dread of leaving home or a little recognizable ‘safe’ space or area, and of the conceivable attacks of anxiety or panic that may also occur.
-It might likewise be brought about by different specific fears, for example, dread of open spaces, social humiliation or embarrassment (social agoraphobia), dread of contamination (dread of germs, a state of mind which can be influenced also by obsessive compulsive disorder) or PTSD (post traumatic stress disorder) which would be after an identifiable incident in which a traumatic event occurred, outside.
+2. Agoraphobia: a generalised anxiety or dread of leaving home or a little recognizable ‘safe’ space or area, and of the conceivable attacks of anxiety or panic that may also occur.
+It might likewise be brought about by different specific fears, for example, dread of open spaces, social humiliation or embarrassment (social agoraphobia), dread of contamination (dread of germs, a state of mind which can be influenced also by obsessive compulsive disorder OCD) or PTSD (post traumatic stress disorder) which would be after an identifiable incident in which a traumatic event occurred, outside.

-3. Social Phobia, otherwise called or referred to as social anxiety disorder, is experienced during circumstance during which a person feels fears and stress about the judgments of others.
-This can lead to sweating, racing heartbeat and other physical symptoms of anxiety.
-People with social phobia will often try to avoid social situations.
-Using therapy and hypnotherapy, social anxiety can be reduced.
+3. Social Phobia, otherwise called or referred to as social anxiety disorder, is experienced during circumstances during which a person feels fears and stress about the judgments of others.
+This can lead to sweating, a racing heartbeat and other physical symptoms of anxiety.
+People with a social phobia will often try to avoid social situations.
+Using therapy and hypnotherapy for phobias, social anxiety can be reduced.
 Hypnotherapy would also effectively raise confidence and provide coping mechanisms as well.

 What is the treatment for phobias?

-Hypnotherapy works in a similar way.
+- Hypnotherapy works in a similar way.
 Using hypnotherapy you will consider the way your mind has been imagining danger in an exaggerated way.
-Hypnotherapy will help your subconscious mind rethink the phobia and fear.
-Hypnosis is a safe way to change and overcome a phobia.
-Hypnotherapy will also use an expose method, slowly introducing you to the feared object.
-However using hypnotherapy you will also gain the resources, tools, mechanisms and strategies to positively cope better too.
+Hypnotherapy for phobias will help your subconscious mind rethink the phobia and fear.
+Hypnotherapy is a safe way to change and overcome a phobia.
+Hypnotherapy will also use an exposure method, slowly introducing you to the feared object.
+However, using hypnotherapy, you will also gain the resources, tools, mechanisms and strategies to positively cope better too.

 Which medications might be prescribed?